What Is an Outbound SDR?

 • Location: United States

-The outbound SDR makes customer profiles like this on a daily basis.
-A customer profile such as this one serves as a guide for what types of prospects the outbound SDR is going to reach out to.
+The outbound SDR makes customer profiles like this daily.
+A customer profile such as this one serves as a guide for what types of prospects the outbound SDR will reach out to.

-Once the outbound SDR has a customer profile, they reach out to prospects using it by sending them content, emailing them, and/or calling them.
-Outbound SDRs also use LinkedIn to connect with prospects and send them direct and voice messages asking for a meeting.
+Once the outbound SDR has a customer profile, they reach out to prospects through different sales channels by sending them content, emailing them, and/or calling them.
+Outbound SDRs also use LinkedIn to connect with prospects and send them direct voice messages looking to book a meeting.

-An outbound SDR's job doesn't start and stop at reaching out to prospects one time.
-An outbound SDR's job stops when the prospect becomes a lead and books a meeting, no matter how many times they reached out to the prospect.
+An outbound SDR's job doesn't start and stops at reaching out to prospects one time.
+An outbound SDR's job stops when the prospect becomes a lead and books a meeting, no matter how many times they reach out to the prospect.

 Inbound vs Outbound SDR